-Thompson Hospital provides kidney dialysis to its patients hospitalized for other conditions who need dialysis on a regular basis.
+Thompson Hospital provides dialysis to its patients hospitalized for other conditions who need dialysis on a regular basis.
 In addition, nephrology consultations for both inpatients and outpatients dealing with kidney disease are available on a referral basis.
 Consult with your regular physician if you have any of the symptoms listed below.

 What are the Symptoms of Kidney Disease?